Flat Roof Problems

 I grew up in the Midwest.
-As such, I lived in an area that had lots of snow and cold winters.
-Shingle roofs were common and, due to the weather, the roofs needed to be replaced every 15 years or so.
+As such I lived in an area with lots of snow and cold winters.
+Shingle roofs were common and due to the weather the roofs needed to be replaced every 15 years or so.
 It was commonly known and expected.
-Every few years or so, the region would experience severe storms or even small tornadoes.
+Every few years or so the region would experience severe storms or even small tornadoes.
 It was normal for people to replace a few missing or damaged shingles.
 In general the roofs held up well and drained off the water like they were supposed to.

 Fast forward twenty years.
 I, Robert Anderson am now living in Arizona!
 There are not many houses with shingle roofs.
 Why?
 Shingle roofs soak up a TREMENDOUS amount of heat and turn a Tucson attic into an oven in the summer time.
 This is NOT energy efficient and people living in the southwest figured this out a long time ago.

 A reflective roof coating was the answer THEN and NOW.
 Back then the reflective coating was silver.
 The logic was to have the roof act like a mirror and reflect the heat.
 This was superior to shingles, however not by much.
-The silver coating reflected some of the visible light but the UV light was still soaked up in the coating and the roof heated up significantly shortening the life of teh roofing matgerials.
+The silver coating reflected some of the visible light but the UV light was still soaked up in the coating and the roof heated up significantly.
+The heat then shortened the life of the roofing materials.